ngotphong/FallSense/README.md

 │ ├── fall_detection_person.pt
 ```

-- Download and put this in the same position, make any changes if needed
+- Download and put this in the same position, make any changes if needed ([Hugging Face repo](https://huggingface.co/ngotphong/FallSense/tree/main))

 ## Step 5: Run The FallSense: